venkat1707/anz-hybrid-labs/Guide/_index.md

 - Run scripts in your Arc-enabled Windows server by using Run Commands
 - Run automation runbooks on your Azure Arc-enabled servers using Hybrid runbook workers
 - Configure your Azure Arc-enabled servers using Azure Automanage machine configuration
-- Manage the Windows operating system of your Arc-enabled servers using Windows Admin Center (Preview)
+- Manage the Windows operating system of your Arc-enabled servers using Windows Admin Center
 - Query and inventory your Azure Arc-enabled servers using Azure Resource Graph
 - Enforce governance across your Azure Arc-enabled servers using Azure Policy
 - Enroll your Windows Server 2012/R2 or SQL Server 2012 machines for Extended Security Updates through Azure Arc